 - a recent DVD recording or qualitative link on the internet – obliged for those registering for the pennant categories

-Upon registration as participant one copy of every score will be delivered to the Festival's administration.
+Upon registration, participantq are asked to deliver one copy of every score to the Festival's administration.
 This copy will be used to check the registration file and will remain in the Festival's archives.

 Before the jury concert every participating group hands the jury secretary three folders with in each folder one copy of all scores, in the order in which they will be presented.
 Clearly indicate the name and city of origin of the ensemble on these folders, as they will be returned by the jury secretary immediately after the performance.
 The scores delivered upon registration will not be accessible.